 (June 25, 2013)

 “Preserving historic buildings and sites creates jobs and increases property values, according to a study released Monday by the Utah Heritage Foundation.
 The study, conducted by Washington, D.C., real estate and economic development consulting firm PlaceEconomics, found that 7,313 jobs were created annually directly or indirectly by the heritage portion of Utah’s tourism industry.
 In addition, 4,969 total jobs were created between 1990 and 2012 using federal or state historic tax credits, according to the report.
 ‘What was really powerful was all of the job creation done in historic preservation activity using either the federal or the state historic tax credits,’ PlaceEconomics principal Donovan Rypkema said.
 ‘This is a very well-paid, labor-intensive activity.’”

 Heritage Preservation Brings $1B to Utah Economy

 “Heritage and history are a billion-dollar business in Utah, according to a new study.
 Heritage tourism has brought more than $1 billion to Utah’s coffers, with $717 million in direct and indirect spending by visitors to heritage sites and special events; and another $350 million in invested taxpayer funds that stayed in Utah rather than being sent to Washington because of projects that used the Federal Rehabilitation Tax Credit… ‘Our goal is to determine the direct and indirect benefits of historic preservation in Utah,’ Utah Heritage Foundation director Kirk Huffaker said.
 ‘We think the study hit the mark, and the findings will be very interesting to individuals who are concerned with preservation’s impact.’”

-Read more at In the News.
+Read more news at In the News.